Last Updated on

 - Reserve 2 cups of brewed ‘just right’ kombucha & set aside

-- Sterilize the jar being used for kombucha fermentation
+- Wash and sterilize the jar being used for kombucha fermentation

-- In sterilized jar combine the fresh, cooled, sweetened tea with reserved starter tea.
+- In sterilized jar combine the fresh, cooled, sweet tea with reserved starter tea.
 Add SCOBY and ferment for 7-10 days